georgeadadii/leetcode-solutions/README.md

 ## 🗄️ Structure

-The problems are categorised by difficulty:
+The problems are categorised by difficulty: Easy, Medium and Hard.

-leetcode-solutions/
-│
-├── README.md
-├── easy/
-│
-├── medium/
-│
-├── hard/

 ## 📁 Each solution file includes: